 Beth Shalom members are committed to Tikkun Olam!
-Check out the ways we’ve been active in the community:
+Click on the photos to check out the ways to be involved in our community efforts:

 Beth Shalom’s Social Action Committee provides Beth Shalom members with opportunities for service and action in the larger community on needs such as homelessness, gun violence, hunger, and many other issues.
 In 2015 committee members formed Ahavat v’Avodat l’Adama—Love & Service for the Earth as a place for inspiration and action, working together to help heal our relationship with the Earth.
 Congregants are encouraged to join educational programs on contemporary social and economic justice issues as well as direct involvement with service or advocacy.
 We regularly partner with other community organizations and have recently joined the Faith Action Network.